mmdagent-ex/site-doc/content.en/docs/37_dialog_chatgpt.md

 ```

-## Add emotions and actions
+## Adding emotion estimation and actions

-Having the CG avatar express emotions and gestures with spoken sentences makes a dialogue system more effective.
+Having the CG avatar express emotions and gestures alongside speech makes the dialogue more effective.
+As an example, let's have the generated text include an emotion label and trigger avatar actions accordingly.

-Here we show some modification to the "chatgpt.py" example to add emotion expression.
-We are going to annotate emotion id to the output sentence, and tell the CG avatar to perform corresponding actions.

-1. Estimate the emotion of system utterance.
-There may be various approarches, but a simple one is to write a prompt for ChatGPT to also estimate emotion at generation.
-Here, we give the following list of emotion types, and tell MMDAgent-EX to assign a number from the list.
+1. Estimate the emotion associated with the generated utterance.
+There are many ways to infer emotions or actions from text; for a simple experiment, instruct ChatGPT (via the prompt) to include an emotion label together with the generated sentence.
+Use the following emotion set and have ChatGPT prepend the corresponding number and a space to the sentence (e.g., "1 Hello!"):

 ```python
 chatgpt_prompt= '''